HobnobMancer/pyrewton/README.md

 This is potentially caused by a typo in the taxonomy id provided in the input file.

-If this error occurs the program terminates to avoid errors occuring during downstream processing that will cause the program to automatically terminate.
+If this error occurs the string 'NA' will be returned.

 **IndexError during taxonomy ID retrieval**\
 This occurs when Entrez fails to retrieve a taxonomy ID for the given scientific name.
+Returns 'NA'.

 This is potentially caused by a typo in the species name in the input file, or a typo in a taxonomy ID 'NCBI:txid' prefix, causing the program to misinturpret the ID as a species name and use it to try and retrieve a scientific name.

-If this error occurs the program terminates to avoid errors occuring during downstream processing that will cause the program to automatically terminate.
+If this error occurs the string 'NA' will be returned.
+If no taxonomy ID is available for the retrieval of accession numbers, the retrieval of accession numbers is cancelled and a value of 'NA' is returned.

 **IndexError during assembly ID retrieval**\
 This occurs when Entrez fails to retrieve assembly IDs from